Shiva (Marathi TV series)

-Shiva is an Indian Marathi language TV series which airing on Zee Marathi.
+Shiva is an Indian Marathi language TV series which aired on Zee Marathi.
 It is an official remake of Zee Sarthak's TV series Sindura Bindu.
 It stars Purva Kaushik and Shalva Kinjawadekar in lead roles.
-It premiered from 12 February 2024 which is directed by Swapnil Warke.
-It is produced by Amol Kolhe under the banner of Jagdamb Production.
+It premiered on 12 February 2024 along with Paaru.
+It is produced by Amol Kolhe and directed by Swapnil Warke under the banner of Jagdamb Production.

 Plot

 A bold and unapologetic Shiva, aspiring to be an IPS officer, marries wealthy Ashutosh.
 As challenges surface, their contrasting strengths become the source of resilience in their relationship.